 This is the area where the greatest progress has been made.
 A person with diabetes seeking to insure their car can now do so knowing that all members of the Insurance Federation have agreed that they will not load their premiums for diabetes.

 For decades, many people with diabetes withheld details of their condition from their insurer knowing that they would either be refused cover or loaded.
 We are now in a more enlightened time and everyone should disclose details to their insurer.
-This also holds true for the Licensing Authority.
+This also holds for the Licensing Authority.
 Confirmation from their GP that they are fit to drive will keep everyone happy.

 House insurance